Skip to Content

 Do I have to simmer my beef birria ingredients for so long?

 Yes.
 As with any stew, the flavors deepen as they cook.
-There really isn’t a substitute for time when it comes to a recipe like this one.
-This type of meal is also well known for being better the next day.
+There isn’t a substitute for time when it comes to a recipe like this one.
+This type of meal is famous for tasting better the next day.

 Top-down view of 4 birria meat tacos on a plate garnished with lime wedges, cilantro, and cheese - Hostess At Heart